-Kentuckiana Metroversity Inc. is a cooperative effort of seven institutions: Bellarmine University, Indiana University Southeast, Jefferson Community &

-Technical Colleges, Louisville Presbyterian Theological Seminary, Southern Baptist Theological Seminary, Spalding University, and the University of Louisville.
+Kentuckiana Metroversity Inc. is a cooperative effort of seven institutions: Bellarmine University, Indiana University Southeast, Jefferson Community & Technical Colleges, Louisville Presbyterian Theological Seminary, Southern Baptist Theological Seminary, Spalding University, and the University of Louisville.
 A full-time student at any one of these schools enjoys the opportunity of cross-registration, double-degree programs, library privileges, innovative off-campus experiences, and extracurricular activities on the other campuses of the consortium.

-Full-time University of Louisville students wishing to take courses at another Metroversity school should consult their academic advisor in the unit in which they are enrolled, as well as the Registrar's Office, to ensure proper enrollment and recording of courses.
+Eligibility: Full-time University of Louisville students in good standing who have earned a minimum of twelve hours at their home institution and maintain a 2.0 GPA at the undergraduate level or a 3.0 GPA at the graduate level may access cross registration.
+UofL students wishing to take courses at another Metroversity school should consult their academic advisor in the unit in which they are enrolled, as well as the Registrar's Office, to ensure proper enrollment and recording of courses.
 Cross registration is permitted on a space available basis at the discretion of the member institutions.